nav2424/rift/TESTING_GUIDE.md

 **Check:**
 1. Is grace period past?
 Check `gracePeriodEndsAt`
 2. Are there open disputes?
 Check `Dispute` table
-3. Is escrow in correct status?
+3. Is rift in correct status?
 Should be `DELIVERED_PENDING_RELEASE`
 4. Is `autoReleaseScheduled` set to `true`?

 ### Issue: Dispute Types Not Showing Correctly